W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 <div id=2 class=zero-height></div>

-2. Let us start our process of reäwakening with just a few simple concepts:
+2. Let us start our process of reawakening with just a few simple concepts:
 >²Thoughts increase by being given away.
 ³The more who believe in them the stronger they become.
 ⁴Everything is an idea.